edo98811/single-cell-pipeline/README.md

 If you want the seurat object to be preloaded for you you can just set it in the gloab variables, otherwie just dont set anything or leave it to false.

----

-### Additional Features:
-- **Cluster Renaming:** If `rename_clusters` is set to `true` and the `to_correct` parameter is provided, cluster names can be corrected.
-- **Saving the Seurat Object:** The Seurat object can be saved at the end of this step with the `save` parameter.

-Each of these steps can be run independently or together based on the required settings.